cyogian/ProjectEuler/README.md

 # ProjectEuler
 This repository contain my solutions to ProjectEuler problems.
+The solutions will be coded in Python 3.
 ### Link to ProblemSet:
   https://projecteuler.net/archives